Kiwis Care march

 1981 Springbok tour

 A few months later the South African Springbok rugby team toured New Zealand.
 People who opposed South Africa’s apartheid regime pledged to stop it.
 Chanting slogans like, ‘One, two, three, four, we don’t want your racist tour’, they marched to rugby grounds to hinder spectators getting to games.
-Tour supporters organised their own marches, with placards bearing slogans like ‘Support the tour, punch a demonstrator’.2
+Tour supporters organised their own marches, with placards bearing slogans like, ‘Support the tour, punch a demonstrator’.2

 In the middle were the police, who increasingly attacked protesters to maintain control, with bloody results.
 Protesters responded by wearing motorcycle helmets and carrying home-made shields.
 At the last rugby test on 12 September, three protest marches converged on Auckland’s Eden Park.
-The game went ahead but then ‘all hell broke loose’4 as protesters waged running street battles with police.
+The game went ahead but ‘all hell broke loose’4 as protesters waged running street battles with police.
 Bruises and cuts soon healed, but the emotional wounds and the rift in New Zealand society lasted longer.

 There were few large workers’ marches until the late 1980s.
 Economic reforms introduced by a Labour government – known as ‘Rogernomics’ after Minister of Finance Roger Douglas – led to a new wave of protest marches from the mid-1980s.
-Farmers protested the removal of agricultural subsidies, workers protested the loss of jobs and conditions, and the closure of post offices brought communities out in protest.
+Farmers protested against the removal of agricultural subsidies, workers protested against the loss of jobs and conditions, and the closure of post offices brought whole communities out in protest.
 The Labour government took no notice, nor did its National successor.
 In 1991 new legislation (the Employment Contracts Act) severely curtailed union power.
 Labour restored some union power in the early 2000s, by which time unions had moved away from street marches as a protest strategy.

-Anti-globalisation movements organised marches in Auckland to protest meetings of the Asian Development Bank in 1995 and APEC (Asia–Pacific Economic Co-operation) in 1999.
+Anti-globalisation movements organised marches in Auckland to protest against meetings of the Asian Development Bank in 1995 and APEC (Asia–Pacific Economic Co-operation) in 1999.
 Scuffles with police made headlines.